Italian Motorcycle Brands

 Laverda Logo

-The history of the Laverda motorcycle brand dates back to 1873 when Pietro Laverda created a company for the production of engines for agricultural use.
+The history of the Laverda motorcycle brand dates back to 1873 when Pietro Laverda created a company to produce engines for agricultural use.
 The production base, named Laverda SpA, was located in the village of Brigance.
-After 45 years, the founder’s grandson, Pietro Francesco, renamed the company Moto Laverda SAS – Dottore Francesco Laverda e Fratelli and started producing mini-motorcycles.
+After 45 years, the founder’s grandson, Pietro Francesco, renamed Moto Laverda SAS – Dottore Francesco Laverda e Fratelli and started producing mini-motorcycles.
 The first model was developed in 1947 as a garage development, not intended for full mass sale.
 The unexpected success of the model was the reason for the reorientation of the brand and preparation for mass production in 1949.
 This year was marked by the stable production of low-power, small motorcycles characterized by high quality, reliability, and durability.
 An important distinction of Moto Laverda was the mandatory use of innovative solutions in each new model.
 By 1952, Laverda motorcycles had become favorites in racing competitions.
 In 1985, the Laverda family gave up further motorcycle production.

 As true Italians, Laverda strived to demonstrate their national identity in everything.
 This was reflected in the formation of the logo, which was quite simple.
 It was a circle divided into three sectors, each of which had one of the colors of the national flag of Italy in the order of their arrangement.
-In the center, on a white field, the name of the brand was inscribed in lowercase letters.
+In the center, on a white field, the brand’s name was inscribed in lowercase letters.
 The font was specially designed for the brand and had the right slant, typical for motorcycle and automobile brands.
 Simplicity and brevity ensured that the emblem was recognizable and easy to remember the first time.

 Moto Guzzi